 Measured Mineral Resources were converted to Proven Mineral Reserves or Probable Mineral Reserves, and Indicated Mineral Resources were converted to Probable Mineral Reserves.
-The Mineral Reserve estimate for Finniss was reported in the Finniss Technical Report and is set out in the table below.
+The Mineral Reserve estimate for the Grants and BP 33 deposits at the Finniss project is set out in the table below.